Sunday Adult Forum

 Rise Against Hunger Meal Packing Service Event

-We have room for more volunteers!
-Join the Christ Church and Ventana School community to pack meals for Rise Against Hunger in the Parish Hall, on Saturday, May 10, 10:00 a.m.-12:00 p.m.
+Join the Christ Church and Ventana School community to pack meals for Rise Against Hunger in the Parish Hall, on Saturday, September 13, 10:00 a.m.-12:00 p.m.
 Our previous events have been fun, energizing and inspiring as we came together to make a positive impact and provide food for over 10,000 families in an impoverished country.
 Children of all ages are encouraged to participate - there is something for everyone to do.
 All are welcome!
 Registration is required, click here to register.
-We need volunteers for set up and clean up, you also can sign up for either of those when you register.
+We need volunteers for set up and clean up, you also can sign up for either of those when you register (you can check multiple boxes when you register).

 Weekly Community Dinner

-Join us for a holy hike at Pearson-Arastradero Preserve on Sunday, April 27 at 2:30 p.m.
-We will meet up in the parking lot of the preserve, located at 1530 Arastradero Road, Palo Alto.
+Join us for a holy hike at Windy Hill Preserve on Sunday, July 13 at 2:30 p.m.
+We will meet in the parking lot of Christ Church Portola Valley & Woodside, located at 815 Portola Road, Portola Valley.
+Our walk will start from the church parking lot promptly at 2:40 p.m.
 We'll be joined by members of Christ Church Portola Valley & Woodside for a fun afternoon adventure with both parish communities.
 This hike will be beginner-friendly, and all ages and levels are welcome!
+Click here to view the flyer for this hike.
+Please RSVP to Rev. Cal at cal@ccla.us so he knows you're coming before the group hits the trail.

-Christ Church members are warmly invited to attend the memorial service for longtime parishioner, Diana Collins, to be held in the Church on Saturday, April 26, at 11:00 a.m.
+Christ Church members are warmly invited to attend the memorial service for longtime parishioner, Carole Lopez, to be held in the Church on Saturday, June 28, at 11:00 a.m.
 A reception in the Parish Hall will immediately follow the service.

 The service will be live streamed via Zoom.